January 17-18, 2026

 16 soggy knights climbed off of their steeds having drifted, or been led in by the bridle, to their stalls on the docks.
 They shook themselves off as their handlers — the redoubtable crash horse crew led by Master at Arms Tim Baron, and Mistress of Ceremonies Melissa Bontemps — attended to their domains.

-The day’s overlords Sir Stephen DeGregoria and Lady Annie Slaughter directed the battles and commanded the troops as if they were pawns in a soggy game of chess.
-Truth be told they themselves looked far worse off than their legions, whilst in Lucky’s high-keep they directed target movements and such, in a cold, wet, wind.
+The day’s overlords, Sir Stephen DeGregoria and Lady Annie Slaughter, directed the battles and commanded the troops as if they were pawns in a soggy game of chess.
+Truth be told they themselves looked far worse off than their legions whilst in Lucky’s high-keep they directed target movements and such, in a cold, wet, wind.

 Four jousting matches were held in lumpy terrain marred by drizzle and dying wind; a far different environ than the wizards had predicted, but most knights were grateful for the relief.
 However, over the matches, many became chilled-to-their-bones as their armor slowly rusted in place due to lack of normally necessary active movements.